junxit/us-congress-bills-114/bill.md

 legis-num: H.R.
 3471
 congress: 114th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 3471

-> To amend title 38, United States Code, to make certain improvements in the provision of automobiles and adaptive equipment by the Department of Veterans Affairs.
+That the bill from the House of Representatives (H.R.
+3471) entitled “An Act to amend title 38, United States Code, to make certain improvements in the provision of automobiles and adaptive equipment by the Department of Veterans Affairs.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title